obsidian-toaster/project/project-guide.md

 [Obsidian - WildFly Swarm]() : WildFly Swarm productization on OpenShift [Obsidian - Documentation](https://trello.com/b/2ZsLAdWT/obsidian-documentation) : Developer/Installation guide & Quickstarts

-These are the expected lists part of the board
+These are the expected lists part of each board

 **New -> Backlog -> In Progress -> Complete**